aiser-team/cabrnet/docs/manuals/cabrnet.md

   - the [global optimization objective](training.md#defining-the-training--optimization-objectives) for the hyperparameters.
   - the definition of the [search space](training.md#defining-the-search-space).
   - the number of trials in the Bayesian optimization search.
-- `--patience|-p <num_epochs>` indicates how many epochs without any progress are acceptable before each trial ends the training process (early stop).
 - `--output-dir|-o <path/to/output/directory>` indicates where to store the model checkpoints during training, as well as the results of each trial (located in the `test_experiment` sub-folder).